Orthodoxy: Others

 Kemetic Orthodoxy is a denomination of Kemetism, a reform reconstruction of Egyptian polytheism for modern followers.
 It claims to derive a spiritual lineage from the Ancient Egyptian religion.

-There are organizations of Slavic Native Faith (Rodnovery) which characterize the religion as Orthodoxy, and by other terms.
+There are organizations of Slavic Native Faith (Rodnovery) which characterize the religion as Orthodoxy and by other terms.

 Non-religious contexts

-Outside the context of religion, the term orthodoxy is often used to refer to any commonly held belief or set of beliefs in some field, in particular when these tenets, possibly referred to as "dogmas", are being challenged.
-In this sense, the term has a mildly pejorative connotation.

-Among various "orthodoxies" in distinctive fields, the most commonly used terms are:
+Outside the context of religion, the term orthodoxy is often used to refer to any commonly held belief or set of beliefs in some field, in particular, when these tenets – possibly referred to as "dogmas" – are being challenged.
+In this sense, the term "orthodox" can have a mildly pejorative connotation.
+Among various "orthodoxies" in distinctive fields, the most commonly used terms include: